pramnora/secret-messages/README.md

 - Instead, of sending output to the document 'body' section; send it to an alert message box/console.log()/local or session storage.
 2. Encrypt (Each message can be 'encrypted' using code.)
 - You can write the message backwards.
 (Text = txet)
 - You can swap each pair of letters around.
-(Text = eTxt)
+(Text = eTtx)
+- In order to hide the message...it's often a good idea to delete such things as spaces/upper casing/symbols...which shows where a sentence starts/ends; or, where one word begins/ends; and, so on.
 - Simple numbers encryption can be done as: A=1,B=2/../Z=26/-etc.
 - As well as, using Decimal numbers/you can also use: Binary/Hexadecimal/Octal numbers.
 - Or else, choose to invent your own form of data encryption techniques.